pgierz/pyesm/docs/usage/dev/Dev_05_SimCycle.rst

    :height: 400px
    :align: center

-In the basic ``ComponentCompute`` case, only the first step actually does any work.
+In the basic :class:`ComponentCompute <pyesm.component.ComponentCompute>`
+case, only the first step actually does any work.
 Modification of files and namelists needs to be implemented specifically for each component.

 .. attention::

-   Currently, copying of files into work directory pops off the files from the dictionary, since after the work phase, the cleanup phase loads new dictionaries into ``ComponentCompute.files``, thus after this step the file dictionaries are empty.
+   Currently, copying of files into work directory pops off the files from the dictionary, since after the work phase, the cleanup phase loads new dictionaries into :attr:`ComponentCompute.files
+   <pyesm.component.Component.files>`, thus after this step the file
+   dictionaries are empty.

-As before, if the work phase is called, this would happen:
+As before, if the :meth:`work <pyesm.component.ComponentCompute.work>` phase is called, this would happen:

 .. code-block:: python